parnopaeus/repository-handbook/Service-Planning.md

 Given the variances in repository platforms (open-source vs. proprietary), content types, and collection and staffing models, however, it is difficult to design a one-size-fits-all checklist.
 Instead, here are a few action items that you might consider as you generate a rough estimate of effort (in a 12 month time frame) and also a few actions to consider if you plan to scale up ingest.
 It is highly recommended that you also consult the section on Defining repository scope, which goes into much greater detail regarding the action items below.

 - [ ] For purposes of comparison/benchmarking, identify similar efforts that may have taken place within other (Library) units.
-Consult the Repository Inventory produced by the Repository Inventory Working Group.
 - [ ] Identify ingest type (e.g. self-deposit, mediated deposit, batches, or individual file uploads).
 See Defining repository scope section, specifically the  "Active and passive content collection" portion.
 - [ ] Document the number, type, and size of files you or external partners uploaded to your repository in the past 12 months.
 Extrapolate growth projection of annual additional records and file size.
-- [ ] Calculate roughly how many hours per week were dedicated to this effort and by whom, including staff assistance from other units (e.g. eCommons Administrators team).
+- [ ] Calculate roughly how many hours per week were dedicated to this effort and by whom, including staff assistance from other units.
 Extrapolate growth projection of annual FTE.
 - [ ] Consider whether you need to digitize the collection material.
 See Curation section for more details.

 Review new or desirable functionalities gathered from stakeholders during your Needs Assessment, and consider whether these new functionalities will require in-house development.
 If so, consult with Library IT.